Skip to main content

 What constitutes a transaction

-When Dime.Scheduler successfully posts the data into the connected system, it marks that transaction as successful.
-What that means exactly will be different for each backoffice system.
-All Dime.Scheduler looks at to mark a transaction as successful is a 200 HTTP status code.
+When Dime.Scheduler posts data to a connected system, it marks the transaction as successful.
+What that means in practice differs per backoffice system, but the rule Dime.Scheduler applies is the same everywhere: a 200 HTTP status code.

-What makes a transaction successsful
+What makes a transaction successful

 Processing the planning data in the backoffice system